Flounder in Teriyaki Sauce Recipe

 There are many fish fillets to choose from.
 One that I love the most is flounder fillets.
-I buy them fresh and prepare them in Teriyaki sauce.
-They are soft, melt in my mouth when I eat them, and take little time to make.
+I buy them fresh and prepare them with teriyaki.
+They are soft, melt in my mouth when I eat them and take little time to make.

 It is a real treat for me to both cook and eat the flounder.
 And I don't have to go to a high-end restaurant to enjoy this delicious meal.
 Sometimes I eat the fish by itself, and sometimes I pair it with one of my favorite side dishes.
-Either way I always enjoy my flounder...and look forward to making it again...
-Below you will find my recipe: flounder in teriyaki sauce.
-I hope you enjoy making it and eating it too.
+Either way, I always enjoy my flounder and look forward to making it again.
+I hope you enjoy making my recipe and eating it, too.

 - Canola oil or other cooking oil